ember-learn/ember-blog/source/2019-12-22-countdown-to-the-new-year-ember-css-modules.md

 responsive: true
 ---

-**This is the 22nd part of our December series – "Countdown to The New Year: 31 Days of Ember Addons".
+**This is the 22nd part of our December series–"Countdown to The New Year: 31 Days of Ember Addons".
 Highlighting a new addon each day until the new year starts, we hope you enjoy learning together with us!**

 ## Day 22